aaronojeda/S2PEditor/README.md

 # S2PEditor
+*This README is under construction.
+Deployment version has not been uploaded yet.*
 ## Description
 Game engine and GUI for the development of 2D platform games in Windows.
 Built using C++, SDL and Qt.
-This README is under construction.
-Deployment version has not been uploaded yet.
 ## Table of Contents
 1. Installation
 1. Usage